Save Yourself the Trip. No Need to Leave Your Home or Visit an Office. Our Attorneys Serve All 67 Florida Counties Virtually. Start Now.

 Start With a Consult

-Start with a consult for $350, with any other balances due upon engagement.
-Each additional hour is billed at $350 plus any other costs or expenses not included in the advertised fee.
-Valid until 12/31/2024.
+Start with a virtual consult for $350, with any other balances due upon engagement.
+There may be additional costs or expenses in addition to the advertised fee.
 Learn More.

 Each additional hour is billed at $350 plus any other costs or expenses in addition to the advertised fee.
 Rates valid until 12/31/2024.
 Learn More.